-Waverley Bridge club provides a program of complementary learning opportunities that allows new players the opportunity to gradually acquire the skills and confidence to play duplicate bridge
+Waverley Bridge Club provides a program of complementary learning opportunities that allow new players the opportunity to gradually acquire the skills and confidence to play duplicate bridge

 Our Beginners’ Course has been extended to 12 weeks so you can learn at a comfortable pace, and have time to revise topics if you find them particularly difficult.